bilalakil/simple-relay/README.md

 Until these are all done, the presence of this code on GitHub serves more as a personal backup than anything else.

-- Confirm `sessionMembersChangedHandler` is executed once per change - not ever bundled with multiple changes
 - Improve error handling
 - Make lambda retry when appropriate
 - Improve/DRY up lambda and template code